(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 The oldest casino in Las Vegas is the Golden Gate Hotel and Casino.
 Opened in 1906, the Golden Gate is located on Fremont Street in downtown Las Vegas.
 The casinos, along what is today known as The Strip, opened much later, with the oldest still standing casino being The Flamingo which opened in 1946.

-In this article, I’ll tell you a bit of the history surrounding some of the earliest casinos in Las Vegas as well as which ones you can still enjoy today!
+In this article, I’ll tell you a bit about the history surrounding some of the earliest casinos in Las Vegas as well as which ones you can still enjoy today!

 The Oldest Original Casino in Downtown Las Vegas